Soumi7/GSOD-2021-Wechaty-1/GSOD_Final_Report.md

 ## Learnings🥇

-I am glad to have got the chance and opportunity to be a part of the Google Season of Docs 2021 program organized by Google.
+we are glad to have got the chance and opportunity to be a part of the Google Season of Docs 2021 program organized by Google.
 The learning curve in the whole journey has been high.
-The program has helped me to:
+The program has helped us to:
 * Understand the importance of Technical documentation.
 * Learn about Docusaurus and MDX(Markdown+ReactJS).
 * Learn about RPA (Robotic Process Automation) bots.